redmine-git-hosting/redmine_git_hosting/features/index.md

 #### Browse Archived Repositories

-If you are Admin in Redmine you can browse archived repositories by clicking on 'Archived repositories' in the top menu.
+If you are Admin in Redmine you can browse archived repositories by clicking on *Archived repositories* in the top menu.